 The Kravis Children’s Hospital Ranked Nationally in Seven Specialties by US News and World Report

-The Kravis Children's Hospital at Mount Sinai has once again been ranked among the country’s top children’s hospitals by U.S. News & World Report, in its “Best Children’s Hospitals” guidebook for 2016-2017.
+The Kravis Children's Hospital at Mount Sinai ranked again among the country’s top children’s hospitals in pediatric specialties, according to the newly issued U.S. News & World Report’s “Best Children’s Hospitals” guidebook for 2015-2016.

-The Kravis Children’s Hospital ranked in seven of ten specialties, and achieved top 25 rankings in Urology and Pulmonology.
+The hospital made significant gains this year, ranking in seven of ten specialties tracked, and achieving for the first time top 20 rankings in Pulmonology and Nephrology.
 The rankings, published annually, recognize the nation’s top 50 children’s hospitals in ten pediatric specialty areas.
-This was the fourth year in a row that Kravis was nationally ranked in seven specialties.

-"This year’s rankings reflect the excellent and cutting-edge care provided to our pediatric patients and their families,” said Kenneth L. Davis, MD, President and Chief Executive Officer of the Mount Sinai Health System.
-“We are grateful to each one of our employees – from the physicians and nurses to the social workers and staff – for making this recognition possible through their tireless work.”
+"The new rankings reflect the commitment by every employee at our children’s hospital – from the physicians and nurses to the social workers and staff – to providing exceptional care to our pediatric patients and their families," said Kenneth L. Davis, MD, President and Chief Executive Officer of the Mount Sinai Health System.
+"We are honored to be recognized again in the rankings, and are truly grateful to our dedicated healthcare professionals for making this possible.”

-The Kravis Children’s Hospital, which sees more than 70,000 outpatient visits and 3,000 inpatient stays each year, ranked in the following specialties:
+The Kravis Children’s Hospital, which manages more than 70,000 outpatient visits and 3,000 inpatient stays each year, ranked in the following specialties:

 About the Mount Sinai Health System